Help: How to use Wiki-Pi

 Advanced Search

 Sometimes your query may have too many search results.
 In this case, you can specify what your query matches against by using the syntax "field:query".
 In the previous example, we might want to limit breast cancer to match against diseases, apoptosis to match against pathways, and immune system to also match against pathways.
-In this case, you should enter the form as below:
+In this case, you should enter the form as below.
+You can also search a keyword directly; results might differ.
+Separate multiple terms with spaces or commas.

 Fields you can search against are: